fengtan/ldap-explorer/README.md

 - autotests
   - test calling all commands from palette

-test
-- test "test connection" in various conditions (invalid host, server down, wrong credentials, wrong base DN etc) -> does not seem to complain if base DN is "test"

 TODO
 - webview persistence
   - persist "show attributes" webview (if go to background then no contents)